hodyroff/scs-training/Virtualization/osism.md

 * Hosts management tooling
     - ARA, netbox, database, phpmyadmin, OpenSearch(optional)
     - CLI tooling for the operator
-    - Homer Web Frontend for the operator
+    - Homer Web Frontend for the operator, Traefik ("Ingress")
+    - Backends for the above: Redis, Postgres
 * The configuration repository is stored in `/opt/configuration/`
     - Main location for config settings there in `inventory/` and `environments/` directories, e.g. `/opt/configuration/environments/kolla/` for the OpenStack services.